aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/update-border-properties/_index.md

 weight: 200
 ---

-The REST API allows you to update the properties of the table border.
-It returns updated border data in XML/JSON format.
+This REST API updates `Border` properties of a table.

 The details of resource properties are given below:

 |Property Name|Type|Description|
 | :- | :- | :- |